LuckyTurtleDev/mission2teegarden-b/README.md

 ## Installation (Pc):

-Mission to Teegarden b is avaibale at the following repositories:
+Mission to Teegarden b is available at the following repositories:

 [![Packaging status][__link1]][__link2]

-Prebuild binarys can also been downloaded from the [Github release][__link3].
+Prebuild binaries can also be downloaded from the [GitHub release][__link3].

 #### Building from source:

 Alternative you can easily build Mission to Teegarden b  by yourself:

- - on Linux install the following development dependencies.
-At some distros (like Alpine and Debian) seperate development packages exist, regular suffixed with `-dev`.
-If this the case make sure that you have also installed the `*-dev` version.
+ - On Linux, install the following development dependencies.
+On some distros (like Alpine and Debian), separate development packages exist, regular suffixed with `-dev`.
+If this is the case, make sure that you have also installed the `*-dev` version.
 	 - [`alsa-lib`][__link4]
 	 - [`libudev`][__link5]

- - [install rust][__link6]
+ - [Install rust][__link6]
  - [Download][__link7] and unpack the source code.
- - run `cargo install --path pc --locked` inside the unpacked folder, to build and install the mission2teegarden-b.
+ - Run `cargo install --path pc --locked` inside the unpacked folder, to build and install mission2teegarden-b.
 See the [rust book][__link8] for more information about cargo install.
- - make sure that `~/.cargo/bin` is listed at the `PATH` enviroment variable, otherwise the `mission2teegarden-b` executeable can not be found.
+ - Make sure that `~/.cargo/bin` is listed in the `PATH` environment variable otherwise, the `mission2teegarden-b` executable can not be found.

 ## Flash Pybadge: